the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### The research skills
 #### Curiosity (NEW)
 RSEs gain their reputation from their effectiveness to interact with their domain peers.
-Therefore some curiosity together with a broad overview of the research field is required.
+Therefore, some curiosity together with a broad overview of the research field is required.
+Curiosity is also reflected when an RSE looks for new tools.
-A manifestation can also be the curiosity for new tools which is a great asset for an RSE.
-Lifelong learning then becomes not only bearable, but a motivation to work.
+Lifelong learning is then no longer just a phrase, but becomes a motivation to work.

 #### Understanding the research cycle (RC)
-Knowing that ones own research is not only a means to personal ends, but that one is part of a bigger cycle that involves a lot of other parties in and outside of your domain should foster an appreciation for the underlying principles of science like review and reproducibility.
+Knowing that one's own research is not only a means to personal ends, but that one is part of a bigger cycle that involves many other parties in and outside of the RSE's domain should foster an appreciation for the underlying principles of science like review and reproducibility.

 #### Finding/discovering software and attribution (SD)
 One goal of FAIR software is to avoid unnecessary duplication of work by reusing existing work instead.
-To (re-) use software, individual researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
+To (re-) use software, researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
 Apart from functionality also licensing, integration with other software, expected sustainability and expandability have to be part of this evaluation.
 Finally, after obtaining/publishing results by modifying and/or using the software, the original authors need to receive proper attribution.

 #### Use Domain repositories/directories (DOMREP)
 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
-Especially for data-driven research having software that is able to use existing sets and repositories is a valuable part.
+Especially for data-driven research having software that is able to use existing data sets and repositories is a valuable part.
 The RSE should be able to interact with the repositories of this specific domain.